 Testosterone (T) And DHEAS (DS)

 Testosterone and DHEA-S (DS) are androgens that increase lean muscle mass and metabolic rate.
 As androgen levels decline, muscle mass also decreases with a corresponding increase in adiposity.
 Low androgens can also reduce vitality and tolerance for exercise.
-Weight gain itself, with its resulting hormone imbalances, can trigger a drop in testosterone in men.
+With its resulting hormone imbalances, weight gain can trigger a drop in testosterone in men.
 The aromatase enzyme within fat tissue converts androgens to oestrogens, contributing to a female-type body fat distribution, including breast tissue development.
-In women with the polycystic ovarian syndrome (PCOS), high testosterone and DHEA are linked to insulin resistance and weight gain, particularly in the abdomen.
+In women with polycystic ovarian syndrome (PCOS), high testosterone and DHEA are linked to insulin resistance and weight gain, particularly in the abdomen.